 Today, Soda Ash (Sodium Carbonate) is produced by two main methods, both of which produce chemically identical Soda Ash.

-1. Natural Soda Ash production: Natural Soda Ash is produced by mining naturally occurring Trona ore and then processing this via a simple process of filtering, concentration, crystallisation and drying into Soda Ash which can be sold.
+1. Natural Soda Ash production: Natural Soda Ash is produced by extraction naturally occurring Trona ore and then processing this via a simple process of filtering, concentration, crystallisation and drying into Soda Ash which can be sold.
 Today, this accounts for around 33% of global production.
 Commercially exploitable Trona deposits only occur geologically in three regions of the world: Enormous deposits in Wyoming, USA, large deposits in Turkey and much smaller and chemically less pure deposits in China.
 Today, natural Soda Ash is only produced in Wyoming, USA and Turkey.

 2. Synthetic Soda Ash production: By synthetic production methods using either the so-called Solvay or Hou processes, in which salt (sodium chloride) is reacted with either limestone or ammonia to produce synthetic Soda Ash.
 This accounts for about 67% of global production.